Newalgabe/DifColl/README.md

 2. **Create a Collection**: Add books, movies, and games to your collection with API integrations.
 3. **Edit Profile**: Customize your personal data, including photo, username, interests, and social links.
 4. **Social Interaction**: Follow friends' collections and share recommendations.
-5. **Recommendations**: Get personalized suggestions based on your collections and interests.
+5. **Recommendations**: Get personalized suggestions based on your interests.

 ## 📂 Project Structure